-The current policy sets out the context in which the Renfrewshire Board operates.
-It identifies Renfrewshire as the main international gateway to Scotland and describes its rich and diverse environment, as well the rich architectural heritage of Paisley - being Scotland's largest town.
-However, it is also appropriate to consider policy formulation in the context of the nature and scale of problems related to alcohol use in Renfrewshire.
+The current policy sets out the context in which the Shetland Islands Area Board operates.
+It identifies the Shetland Islands as a group of more than 100 islands of which 15 are inhabited, and provides information on the number of premises, personal and occasional licences issued in the area.
+However, it is also appropriate to consider policy formulation in the context of the nature and scale of problems related to alcohol use in Shetland Islands.
 That way the most suitable, proportionate and effective policy measures can be identified and adopted to achieve the licensing objectives.
-Including more detail in the context section about the scale and nature of alcohol related problems in Renfrewshire (such as the statistics provided above) could also support stakeholders/communities to better understand the factors that the Board must take into account, both when making decisions and determining policy.
+Including more detail in the context section about the scale and nature of alcohol related problems in Shetland Islands could also support stakeholders/communities to better understand the factors that the Board must take into account, both when making decisions and determining policy.